norbert-acedanski/ciphers/README.md

 # ciphers

 # About The Project
-Script gives an oportunity to encode/cipher some text with Caesar, Vigenère, Bacon Atbash, Simple Substitution and Columnar Transposition ciphers and also decode messages.
+Script gives an oportunity to encode/cipher some text with Caesar, Vigenère, Bacon Atbash, Simple Substitution, Columnar Transposition, Autokey and Rail-Fence ciphers and also decode messages.

 # Built With
 Python 3.8.0